brandis-project/brandis/README.md

 it offline.
 If you're a programmer, you can inspect the source code itself for the absence of backdoors.

-Note: Currently this app is only known to work in recent versions of Chrome and Firefox.
+Note: Currently this app only works on the latest desktop versions of Firefox, Google Chrome, and Microsoft Edge.